kubevela/kube-trigger/README.md

 ### In-Cluster

-We have two CRDs: *TriggerInstance* and *TriggerService*.

-- *TriggerInstance* is what creates a kube-trigger instance (similar to running `./kube-trigger` in-cluster but no config is provided).
-Advanced kube-trigger Instance Configuration (next section) can be provided in it.
+We have one CRD called *TriggerService*. *TriggerInstance* is what creates a kube-trigger instance (similar to running `./kube-trigger` in-cluster but no config with config specified in its spec.
-- *TriggerService* is used to provide one or more configs (same as the config file you use when running as standalone) to a *TriggerInstance*.

-So we know *TriggerService* is what actually provides a config, this is what we will be discussing.

 ```yaml
 # You can find this file in config/samples/standard_v1alpha1_triggerservice.yaml